Luboš Motl: The Reference Frame

-Motl writes a science and politics blog called "The Reference Frame: Supersymmetric world from a conservative viewpoint", in which he expresses his scientific and right-wing political opinions, including invective as well as personal insults.
+Motl writes a science and politics blog called "The Reference Frame: Supersymmetric world from a conservative viewpoint", in which he expresses his scientific and right-wing political opinions, including invectives as well as personal insults.
 The blog has been described by George Musser as an "over-the-top" defense of string theory, defining one of the extremes of scientific opinions on that topic, with the other extreme being represented by Peter Woit.
 Following the example of Oriana Fallaci, Motl characterizes himself as a Christian atheist.
 He also describes himself as a "champion of the consistent histories interpretation of quantum mechanics", and has strongly criticised Erik Verlinde's entropic gravity theory.
-As of April 2022, Motl abolished the blog citing censorship pressures and general dissatisfaction.
+In April 2022, Motl retired the blog, citing censorship pressures and general dissatisfaction.